mhaugrud/msumcspy/_sources/Functions/ProgramDevelopment.rst

         print(distance(1, 2, 4, 6))

+.. admonition:: Fix the error

+   The above program will run but not produce any output.
+Why?

+   Neither of the functions are actually executed.
+You can see this with codelens.

+   On line 10, go to the left margin and type ``main()``.
+Now the program will display an answer.

-If that works correctly, you are done.
+If the answer is correct, you are done.
 Otherwise, you might want to print the value of ``result`` before the return statement.

 When you start out, you might add only a line or two of code at a time.
 As you